 The World Economic Forum has many good observations about how nations can strengthen themselves by way of policy measures in the infrastructure sector.
 Below, in an example from Mexico, is a policy-maker’s approach to different ways of controlling corruption in permits and licenses (WEF, 2017).

-In cases where companies have been exposed in large corruption scandals, one of the industry responses, in mitigation, is to establish an advisory council of worthy people to advise the company on how to behave better in future.
-Two recent examples are from Airbus in Europe and Odebrecht in Brazil.
+In cases where companies have been exposed in large corruption scandals, one of the industry responses, in mitigation, is to establish an advisory council of worthy people to advise the company on how to behave better in future, such as in these examples are from Airbus in Europe and Odebrecht in Brazil.
 There is no known evidence, however, on whether such councils are effective or perform merely as a whitewash.

 - Assistance on laws and regulations via the PPP Infrastructure resource centre (PPPIRC)

 - An International Infrastructure Support System (IISS) that is being developed by the Sustainable Infrastructure Foundation in association with a number of multilateral development banks.
 The IISS is an online project preparation platform that provides resources to improve project preparation and encourage collaboration between investors and government.
 It will be accessible to investors and the public and is intended to provide a high-quality, consistent and systematic approach to early-stage project development.

 The immense complexity of major construction projects prompted many authorities to look at additional oversight of the specific projects by civil society bodies as an additional check on corruption risk.
 Examples include the new Berlin airport in 2005 (See Olaya 2010, pages 120-125) and hydroelectric power plants in Mexico (See Olaya 2010, pp 110-119).